osg-htc/networking/docs/perfsonar/installation.md

 ### Security Considerations

 The perfSONAR toolkit is reviewed both internally and externally for security flaws and the official documentation provides a lot of information on what security software is available and what firewall ports need to be opened, please see [Manage Security](http://docs.perfsonar.net/manage_security.html) for details.
 The toolkit's purpose is to allow us to measure and diagnose network problems and we therefore need to be cautious about blocking needed functionality by site or host firewalls.
+An overview of perfSONAR security is available at <https://www.perfsonar.net/deployment_security.html>

 !!! warning
 	As of perfSONAR 4.0+ ALL perfSONAR instances need to have port 443 accessible to all the other perfSONAR instances.
-Allowing access to port 443 is needed because it's now used as a controller port for scheduling tests (via pScheduler).
+Allowing access to port 443 is **required** because it's now used as a controller port for scheduling tests (via pScheduler).
 If sites are unable to reach your instance on port 443, tests may not run and results may not be available.
-The old test scheduler (BWCTL) will be retired in perfSONAR 4.1 release (planned Q1 2018) at which point access to port 443 will be the only way how to run the tests.
 Starting from perfSONAR 4.0, HTTPS/443 is now by default configured on all perfSONAR instances, i.e. local iptables as well as httpd configuration comes out of the box and requires no extra steps, therefore opening is only needed if you have central/campus firewall.

 For sites that are concerned about having port 443 open, there is a possiblity to get a list of hosts to/from which the tests will be initiated.
 However as this list is dynamic, implementing the corresponding firewall rules would need to be done both locally and on the central/campus firewall in a way that would ensure dynamic updates.
 It's important to emphasize that port 443 provides access to the perfSONAR web interface as well, which is very useful to users and network administrators to debug network issues.